Pinaki82/Tulu-C-IDE/README.md

 completions when you enter characters or move the cursor in Insert mode.

 [vim-grammarous
 ](https://github.com/rhysd/vim-grammarous.git): A frontend grammar checker for Vim that uses [LanguageTool](https://languagetool.org/download/) in the backend.
 Simply do `:GrammarousCheck`.
-This plugin automatically downloads LanguageTool on Linux, which requires Java 8+.
-Install Jave Runtime Environment on Ubuntu derivatives: `sudo apt install default-jre'.
-On Windows OS, extract "languagetool-*.zip" in the 'misc' (`%userprofile%\.vim\plugged\vim-grammarous\misc' or `%userprofile%\.vim\misc') folder.
+This plugin automatically downloads [LanguageTool](https://languagetool.org/download/) on Linux, which requires Java 8+.
+Install Java Runtime Environment on Ubuntu derivatives: `sudo apt install default-jre`.
+On Windows OS, extract "languagetool-*.zip" in the 'misc' (`%userprofile%\.vim\plugged\vim-grammarous\misc` or `%userprofile%\.vim\misc`) folder.

 [Mustang Vim Colorscheme](https://github.com/croaker/mustang-vim.git): This is a modified version of the awesome mustang colorscheme by hcalves, published on deviantART.